 A management team involving some of the members oversaw the general decisions of the group.
 Food was freighted to the train station at Katoomba and picked up by members on a roster system.
 Originally there were around 20 households involved, staffing the Co-op for a half-day opening on Saturday mornings.
 After about 18 months the group amalgamated with another buying group from Wentworth Falls, and gradually the opening hours included Thursdays as well.
 By this stage there were around 60 families involved.

 As time passed, more tools of the trade were slowly accumulated, including big bins with lids, better scales and a troublesome food grinder.
 In May of 1986 Tara and her family moved, and so did the Co-op: into its first independently rented premises in Megalong St Katoomba.
-The organisation was known as Blue Mountains Community Enterprises Ltd, trading as Community Supplies Natural Food Co-op.
+The organization was known as Blue Mountains Community Enterprises Ltd, trading as Community Supplies Natural Food Co-op.
 At this time the business was still very much dependent on volunteers and word-of-mouth.

 In July 1992 the Co-op purchased property at 49 Wilson Street Katoomba which was unsuccessful financially.
 In 1994 the Co-op moved to Katoomba Plaza, the site of the current Aldi supermarket and with the move to town, sales rapidly increased.
-And in 1997 the business officially became a Co-operative and in 1998 the shop was moved to the current premises in Ha' Penny Lane.
+In 1997 the business officially became a Co-operative and in 1998 the shop was moved to the current premises in Ha’ Penny Lane.

 The Co-op has come a long way since these early days, but the directions and visions of this initial buying group still influence who we are and what we do.
-We now have over 2500 members, 24 passionate paid staff working around 430 hours per week and an annual turnover of 3.5 million.
+We now have over 2500 members, 20 to 25 passionate paid staff working around 430 hours per week and an annual turnover of 3.5 million.

 Structure of the Co-op